 The Environmental Services branch of Public Works supports Woodland’s stewardship of land, water, and air resources and oversees the City’s compliance with related environmental laws and regulations.
 Following are the main program areas:

 Energy Conservation and Greenhouse Gas Reduction: The California Global Warming Solutions Act of 2006, commonly referred to as AB 32, requires a statewide reduction in greenhouse gas (GHG) emissions to 1990 levels by 2020.
 The City is contributing to this reduction effort by first examining energy use in City operations and implementing measures to reduce non-renewable energy consumption.
-Environmental Services is responsible for conducting the annual inventory of energy use and resulting GHG emissions, is the City’s liaison with The Climate Registry, provides staff support to the City Council Energy Committee, participates in meetings of the Yolo County Climate Compact, and is developing the City’s first energy conservation and climate action plan and associated programs.
-Click here for more information on the registry and to view presentations and reports on the City's emissions inventories.
-For additional information, call (530) 661-2063.
+Environmental Services is responsible for conducting the annual inventory of energy use and resulting GHG emissions, is the City’s liaison with the California Climate Action Registry, provides staff support to the City Council Energy Committee, participates in meetings of the Yolo County Climate Compact, and is developing the City’s first energy conservation and climate action plan and associated programs.
+For additional information, call (530) 406-5113.

 Other Environmental Issues

 Environmental Services also helps direct community members to sources of information about environmental concerns that are not under the City’s jurisdiction.
 The information sources below are provided in response to frequently asked questions:

 Air quality and wood-burning appliances: The Yolo-Solano Air Quality Management District Don’t Light Tonight Program is a voluntary program during fall and winter in which the District asks residents not to use woodstoves and fireplaces when air pollution approaches unhealthy levels.
 For information on this program and other air quality issues for the region that includes Woodland, see the district’s web site at http://www.ysaqmd.org/.